the short version

 from subscribing (billing): the minimum to bill you

-we use your billing details only to run your subscription. we do not sell them, share them for anyone else's purposes, or use them for advertising, profiling, or any other purpose. (see what sol pbc will never do — this is structural, not just policy.)
+we use your billing details only to run your subscription. we do not sell them, share them for anyone else's purposes, or use them for advertising, profiling, or any other purpose. (see what sol pbc will never do.) we keep your billing details for as long as you have a subscription, plus the period that tax and financial-records law requires us to retain transaction records afterward (generally up to seven years); when neither applies anymore, we delete them.

 from solpbc.org: almost nothing